rickardlindberg/rickardlindberg.me/writing/agdpp-tdd-and-games/index.template.markdown

 ## Test applications

-* Quickly takes you to a scene in a game
-* Test specific function that don't fit TDD
-* Test look and feel of level 99
-* Test look and feel of level progression speed
+The idea that I have, that I have not yet tested, is to create small test applications or sub-games that can only be run in development.

+For the case with the effect after 100 points, perhaps we can create a custom game that starts immediately with 99 points.
+We can shoot down one more balloon and observe the effect.
+That is a faster feedback loop.

+This approach might require our design to change a bit.
+It must be easy to start the game with a particular scene and configuration for example.

-## Application outside games
+## Applications outside games

-I have used this approach in [Timeline](/projects/timeline/index.html) as well.
+I have used this approach in [Timeline](/projects/timeline/index.html).
-Timeline is a GUI application, so a different domain from games.
-But the GUI elements have the same problem: you can't assert in a test that they look good.
+Timeline is a GUI application, so a different domain than games.
+But the GUI elements have the same problem: you can't assert in tests that they "look good".

 Instead of running the application and opening the correct dialog, we implemented a `--halt-gui` flag in our test runner.
-When that flag is present, the tests will open GUI dialogs with mock data and you can visually inspect that it looks good:
+When that flag is present, the tests will open GUI dialogs with mock data and you can visually inspect that they look good:

 <p>
 <center>